ActivityWatch/docs/installing-from-source.rst

 Checking dependencies
 ---------------------

-You need to ensure you have:
+You need:

-- Python 3.5 or later, check with :code:`python3 -V` (required to build the core components)
+- Python 3.6 or later, check with :code:`python3 -V` (required to build the core components)
-- Node 5 or higher, check with :code:`node -v` and :code:`npm -v` (required to build the web UI)
+- Node 8 or higher, check with :code:`node -v` and :code:`npm -v` (required to build the web UI)

 Using a virtualenv